Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: introduction

-If we consider that FQHE states between $\nu=1/3$ and $\nu=2/5$ are due to condensation of quasiparticles or quasiholes emanating from the parent states then it is not clear what is the effective interaction between the quasiparticles/quasiholes.
+If we consider that FQHE states between $\nu=1/3$ and $\nu=2/5$ are due to condensation of quasiparticles or quasiholes emanating from the parent state at $\nu=1/3$ then it is not clear what is the effective interaction between the quasiparticles/quasiholes.
 Notably it may be that they are not of the Laughlin/CF type.
-Wojs, Yi and Quinn (WYQ) in a series of work~\cite{Wojs2004,Wojs2005,Quinn2009,Simion2008} have suggested that there is an incompressible state at filling factor $\nu=1/3$ with non-Laughlin correlations.
-They consider a special hard-core Hamiltonian which gives nonzero energy only for two-body states with relative angular momentum (RAM) \textit{three}.
-This may be called a ``hollow-core'' model since the most repulsive part of the interaction induced by the RAM 1 interaction is artificially set to zero.
-By use of extensive exact diagonalizations on the sphere geometry they have given evidence for a series of states that are fluid-like e.g. with a ground state with zero total angular momentum and that have several hallmarks of the FQHE states.
+W\`ojs, Yi and Quinn (WYQ) in a series of work~\cite{Wojs2004,Wojs2005,Quinn2009,Simion2008} have suggested that there is an incompressible state at filling factor $\nu=1/3$ with non-Laughlin correlations.
+They consider a special hard-core Hamiltonian which gives nonzero energy only for two-body states with relative angular momentum (RAM) $m=3$.
+This may be called a ``hollow-core'' model since the most repulsive part of the interaction induced by the RAM $m=1$ interaction is artificially set to zero.
+By use of extensive exact diagonalizations on the sphere geometry they have given evidence for a series of states that are fluid-like, e.g. with a ground state with zero total angular momentum, and that have several hallmarks of the previously known FQHE states.
 This series appears for a specific relationship between the number of electrons $N_e$ and the number of flux quanta through the sphere $N_\phi$~: $N_\phi = 3N_e -7$.
-This is to be contrasted with the Laughlin state which happens for $N_\phi = 3N_e -3$.
+This is to be contrasted with the series corresponding to the Laughlin state which happens for $N_\phi = 3N_e -3$.
 The offset $7$ vs $3$ in the flux-number of particles is called the shift quantum number and is related to the topological properties of the state.
-This state which does not belong to the CF family has been proposed~\cite{Mukherjee2012,Mukherjee2014,Mukherjee2014b,Mukherjee2015, Balram2013,Balram2015,Balram2015b,Hutasoit2016} as a candidate to describe some of the weaker FQHE states at $\nu=4/11,5/13$.
-No candidate wavefunction is known for the WYQ state.
-Detailed study are required to understand if it is really a new type of FQHE or if it is a state breaking translation symmetry like a stripe or a bubble phase~\cite{Koulakov96,Fogler96,Fogler97,Moessner96} which are not easily discovered on the sphere geometry.
-It may also be related to quantum Hall nematic states~\cite{Kivelson98,Fradkin99} as proposed in a recent study~\cite{Regnault2016}.
+This state, which does not belong to the CF family, has been proposed~\cite{Mukherjee2012,Mukherjee2014,Mukherjee2014b,Mukherjee2015,MukherjeeL2015, Balram2013,Balram2015,Balram2015b,Hutasoit2016} as a candidate to describe some of the weaker FQHE states at $\nu=4/11,5/13$.
+No explicit candidate wavefunction is known up to now for the WYQ state.
+Detailed studies are required to understand whether it is really a new type of FQHE or whether it is a state breaking translation symmetry like a stripe or a bubble phase~\cite{Koulakov96,Fogler96,Fogler97,Moessner96} which are not easily discovered on the sphere geometry.
+It may also be related to quantum Hall nematic states~\cite{Kivelson98,Fradkin99} as proposed in a recent study~\cite{regnault2017}.